MA Editing and Post Production (EPP)Southwark Campus

 - Elephant Studios: Multi-million pound studio facilities at the forefront of digital technologies and multimedia practice for creative students.

-- Students will be offered optional placements at post houses in London to help build up a network of contacts.
-These placements can lead to permanent roles upon graduating.
+- Students will be offered optional placements at post houses in London to help build up a network of contacts, which may lead to permanent roles.

 Modules are taken in one year for full time study and over two years for part time study.
 They cover an array of topics, including the art of editing, visual effects and colour grading.

 There are two aspects of this module: you will be introduced to editing using Avid’s Media Composer software, you will then also be given a detailed overview of the post production industry.

 You will receive first-hand experience of the post-production pipeline, you will be provided with pre-existing footage in order to familiarise yourself with the basics of editing visuals and mixing sound and eventually exporting.
 You will also be familiarised with the post production sector.
 You will learn how the industry operates, its future trajectory and knowledge of the key plays in order to create a successful on-going career.

 This technical module is designed to give you an experience of working in industry standards and according to established workflows in professional colour grading suits, using footage shot on high end digital cinema cameras.
 The role of the colourist in film and television is a creative role, and you will be called upon to exercise independent and creative decision-making.
 You will undertake the necessary research to make informed choices according to the demands of different professional, aesthetic and technological contexts.

 - The art of editing (40 credits)

 This module will introduce you to the historical, cultural, political and artistic developments of editing film and digital video.
 You will explore editing techniques through both theory and practice based experimentation, as well as a range of editing concepts including options of montage, dialectical approaches to film form, duration, continuity and post-continuity and what Walter Murch calls ‘the rule-of-six’.